Category Archives: Prussian Royals

 Friedrich Wilhelm was christened on October 11, 1744.
 His godparents included:

-When he was three-years-old, Friedrich Wilhelm was taken from his parents and raised in the court of his uncle, King Friedrich II of Prussia.
-With a steady stream of tutors, the young Friedrich Wilhelm studied mathematics, law, philosophy, and history, in addition to a military education.
-He was also a devoted patron of the arts, and later established his own private orchestra which was renowned throughout Europe.
-As the King had no children, Friedrich Wilhelm’s father – the king’s younger brother – was the heir presumptive.
+When he was three years old, Friedrich Wilhelm was taken from his parents and raised in the court of his uncle King Friedrich II of Prussia.
+With a steady stream of tutors, the young Friedrich Wilhelm studied mathematics, law, philosophy, and history and received a military education.
+Friedrich was a devoted patron of the arts and established a private orchestra renowned throughout Europe.
+As King Friedrich II had no children, Friedrich Wilhelm’s father, the king’s younger brother, was the heir presumptive.
 Friedrich Wilhelm then became the heir when his father died in 1758.

 Although close to his uncle in his youth, their relationship became strained as Friedrich Wilhelm grew older.
-The King gave him a very solid education but did little to prepare Friedrich Wilhelm for his future role.
-He also resented the King for forcing him into two arranged marriages, neither of which he welcomed.
+King Friedrich II gave his nephew a solid education but did little to prepare Friedrich Wilhelm for his future role.
+Friedrich Wilhelm also resented King Friedrich II for forcing him into two arranged marriages, neither of which he welcomed.

 Elisabeth Christine of Brunswick-Wolfenbüttel. source: Wikipedia

 Friedrich Wilhelm was married several times.
-His first wife was his first cousin, Elisabeth Christine of Brunswick-Wolfenbüttel.
-She was the daughter of Carl I, Duke of Brunswick-Lüneburg and Princess Philippine Charlotte of Prussia.
-The couple married at Charlottenburg Palace in Berlin on July 14, 1765, and had one daughter:
+His first wife was his first cousin Elisabeth Christine of Brunswick-Wolfenbüttel, the daughter of Carl I, Duke of Brunswick-Lüneburg and Princess Philippine Charlotte of Prussia.
+The couple married at Charlottenburg Palace in Berlin on July 14, 1765, but the marriage was unhappy.
+The couple was divorced in 1769 after Elisabeth Christine became pregnant by a lover and had one daughter:

 Friederike Luise of Hesse-Darmstadt. source: Wikipedia

-The marriage was an unhappy one, and the couple was divorced in 1769 after Elisabeth Christine became pregnant by a lover.
-Later that same year, Friedrich Wilhelm married a second time, to Friederike Luise of Hesse-Darmstadt.
-She was the daughter of Ludwig IX, Landgrave of Hesse-Darmstadt and Caroline of Zweibrücken.
+In 1769, Friedrich Wilhelm married a second time, to Friederike Luise of Hesse-Darmstadt, the daughter of Ludwig IX, Landgrave of Hesse-Darmstadt and Caroline of Zweibrücken.
 Friedrich Wilhelm and Friederike Luise married on July 14, 1769, at Charlottenburg Palace, and had seven children:

 Julie von Voss, Countess von Ingenheim. source: Wikipedia